 Let me give you a great example; I was walking around humming the blues when I dropped my Motorola Atrix (I’m old and cheap) on the cold, hard marble floor.
 I frantically picked it up to find a one-inch crack going through the middle of the screen.
-When I felt the crack, I felt it in my heart too, and my wallet.
-On my way home I stopped by a few of those random phone stores and was told it would cost me £50 to replace the screen.
+I felt the crack in my heart too, and in my purse.
+On my way home I stopped by a few phone stores and was told it would cost me £50 to replace the screen.

 So I sulked a little more.
-I went home and YouTubed DIY channels to find out how to replace the screen by myself to save me some precious bucks.
-It looked incredibly easy; I just had to pop a piece of metal into the speaker space and gently nudge the screen out.
-So I got out a screwdriver which took me forever to find, popped that bugger in and tilted it ever so gently.
-It was like an elongating spider; the cracks lengthened and expanded through the whole screen and went deeper than before.
+I went home and YouTubed DIY channels to find out how to replace the screen by myself to some precious bucks.
+It looked easy; I just had to pop a piece of metal into the speaker slot and gently nudge and prise the screen out.
+So I got out a screwdriver (which took me forever to find), popped that bugger in and tilted it ever so gently.
+It was like an elongating spider web; the cracks lengthened and expanded through the whole screen and went deeper than before.
 My phone was now unusable.

 I should not have picked up that screwdriver.

 - Learn from it.